My position on AI, v1.

 6 min

-That's a lot of subtraction in a short window.
-The pattern is hard to miss.
-Everything I tried to teach, every framework, every product, every methodology, got moved past by the field within months.
+That's a lot of subtraction in a short window, and the pattern is hard to miss: everything I tried to teach, every framework, every product got passed by the field within months.
 The only thing that didn't expire was my position.

 AI can't do your position for you.

 It can do almost everything else.
-It can plan, it can draft, it can analyse, it can review, it can iterate.
+It can plan, draft, analyse, review, iterate.
 It can absorb the work that doesn't compound.
-The thing it cannot absorb is the question of what I stand for in an AI-shaped world, what I will refuse to do, what I will hold under pressure, what I am willing to bet on.
-That is the position.
+What it cannot absorb is what you stand for in an AI-shaped world, what you'll refuse to do, what you'll hold under pressure, what you're willing to bet on.
+That's the position.

-So how do you take a position when the field moves faster than you can read?
+So how do you hold one when the field moves faster than you can read?

-My practice is compound and subtract.
-Compound the learnings.
+You compound and subtract.
+Compound what's working.
 Subtract everything else, fast.

-Workshop yesterday.
-The headline was "Calculated bets in the age of AI" - language I used to love.
+A workshop last month was headlined "Calculated bets in the age of AI", language I used to love.
 By April it had stopped meaning what it meant in March.
-The frame had compounded; the language hadn't subtracted with it.
 So I cut the headline, kept the substrate, and rebuilt the talk in an hour.

-That's the version one position.
+This is v1.
 I expect the verbs to sharpen as more leaders take the move into their own rooms.
-The frame won't change.
-The teaching of it will.
+The frame won't change; the teaching of it will.
+And here's the test I hold myself to: can my team repeat my stance without me in the room?
+If not, I've failed.

 The lead climber doesn't take the risk so the team doesn't have to.
-They take it first.
-The position they hold lets the next climber move through.
+They take it first, so the next climber can move through.
 AI is the next climber.
 Your job is the lead.

 AI can't do your position for you.